derfl0/bwi_challenge/README.md

 This is my entry for the BWI Coding Challenge https://www.get-in-it.de/coding-challenge

 The code was tested for
-- Python 2.7.16
+- Python 2.7.16 (When encountering problems with unicode use # -*- coding: utf-8 -*- at the top of the file)
 - Python 3.7.3
 - Python 3.9.1

-Execute code: python bwi.py
+Execute code: python3 bwi.py

 When you run into trouble with the csv reader checkout the "fallback" branch with a hardcoding of the requirements.